Go to content Go to main navigation More in this section

 Symptoms of bacterial vaginosis

-Some women with BV report no signs or symptoms at all.
-Women with symptoms may have:
+Some people with BV report no signs or symptoms at all.
+People with symptoms may have:

 Complications of bacterial vaginosis (BV)